New Sudbury Days

 The twelve designs were on display at the New Sudbury Shopping Centre for one week for a public vote.
 Hannah Villeneuve, a grade 8 student from MacDonald Cartier, was the winner by a large majority.

-The design is featured on 30 street sign toppers installed in the New Sudbury area, with another 50 to be installed in 2019.
+The design is featured on over 80 street sign toppers installed in the New Sudbury area.